-As of March 9, 2022, the Corporation has 65,450,697 outstanding common shares (the "Common Shares"), each carrying the right to one vote per share.
+As of March 8, 2023, the Corporation has 61,528,157 outstanding Common Shares, each carrying the right to one vote per share.

-To the knowledge of the management of the Corporation, the following persons, as of March 9, 2022, are the two parties beneficially owning directly or indirectly, or exercising control or direction over, shares representing 10% or more of the voting rights attached to any class of the issued and outstanding shares of the Corporation.
+To the knowledge of the management of the Corporation, Ms. Hasenfratz, as of the date of this Circular, is the only party beneficially owning directly or indirectly, or exercising control or direction over, shares representing 10% or more of the voting rights attached to any class of the issued and outstanding shares of the Corporation.